 Voluntary stewards relieve the resident retailer/distributor of having to report and pay stewardship fees on their brands; it is a concept that is unique to Canada and widely supported by retailers as well as brand owners that want to be recognized by their retail customers and consumers for recycling their post-consumer waste.

 How did the new policy change the status quo?

-Initially there were no clear and harmonized guidelines for determining which businesses are eligible to become voluntary stewards.
-In addition, the definition of “voluntary steward” and the process by which businesses join packaging and printed paper stewardship programs as voluntary stewards differs across the country.
+Initially, there were no clear and harmonized guidelines for determining which businesses are eligible to become voluntary stewards.
+In addition, the definition of “voluntary steward” and the process by which businesses join packaging and paper stewardship programs as voluntary stewards differs across the country.

 Before the policy was put in place in 2015, there were no voluntary stewards in Ontario, although the Stewardship Ontario Rules did allow them, and the rules and processes for MMSM, Recycle BC and MMSW were not consistent.

 Key Features of the New Voluntary Steward Policy

 The objective is to provide a policy that clarifies which businesses are eligible to be a voluntary steward and contains a harmonized set of standards/requirements that must be met.

 Key features of the policy (complete policy is available here) include:

 - Not resident in the provincial jurisdiction for which it is applying for voluntary steward status;

 - Supplies material equal to or greater than the de minimis tonnage threshold for each program (i.e., 15 tonnes in Ontario, 1 tonne in British Columbia, Saskatchewan, and Manitoba).